jgoerzen/simplesnap/README.txt

    backup hosts, or onto multiple sets of backup media (when, for instance, backup media is cycled into offsite storage)

+PREREQUISITES

+Requires:

+ * GNU bash
+ * logger (from bsdutils on Linux; ftp://ftp.us.kernel.org/pub/linux/utils/util-linux-ng/ or git://git.debian.org/~lamont/util-linux.git )
+ * optional but recommended: dotlockfile from liblockfile.

+This has been tested on Debian Linux with ZFSOnLinux.
+It will probably work on FreeBSD or Solaris as well, especially if the GNU tools are installed or available under "g" names.
+The script will try to find them with those names and use them if possible.

 LICENSE

 Copyright (c) 2014 John Goerzen